 All employees MUST be trained how to manually handle and lift loads.
 That’s the Law.
 They also have to have regular updates to their training.
 Where possible and not totally impracticable, lifting aids must be supplied.

-If you have sustained an injury due to the manual handling of a load during your employment, you may be able to make a claim.
 We will do all the hard work, looking through risk assessments, training records etc. which we will get from your employers, and you can concentrate on getting better!

 Work Accidents – Did you know……?